Connector and client identifiers

 There are several additional identifiers you typically need depending on the grant type and REST API call.

 A Connector is a type of agent deployed in the public cloud on behalf of a customer.
-It executes commands and other actions on behalf of Cloud Manager as part of managing the local cloud environment.
+It executes commands and other actions on behalf of BlueXP as part of managing the local cloud environment.
 For example, a Connector is can be used to access to one or more Cloud Volumes ONTAP instances.

 Every Connector is assigned a unique identifier.
 This value is carried in the HTTP